Hamberfim/js-beginner-to-pro-in-ts/README.md

-# js-beginner-to-pro-in-ts
+### JavaScript from Beginner to Professional in Typescript
-Going thru the JS Biginner to pro book but using Typescript
+Going thru the JS Beginner to pro book but using Typescript